junxit/us-congress-bills-117/metadata.md

 - 2022-04-04 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-04-04 — Committee on Foreign Relations.
 Reported by Senator Menendez without amendment and with a preamble.
 Without written report.
 - 2022-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 324.
+- 2022-05-11 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.
+- 2022-05-11 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S2460; text: 11/4/2021 CR S7801)